 Porch House

-The Calistoga Porch House continues an extensive conversation about the often obscure intersections of public and private spaces as well as the thresholds that are often meant to define them.
-Sitting comfortably within the eccentric and community centric Cedar Street, the house was tasked with building and nourishing relationships within the clients family, those who lived in the same street and those who didn't, neighbors and the street who form the bonds that make living in Cedar Street so attractive.
-Beyond observing the quaint homes filled with character, tree lined streets and the eclectic demographic of neighbors, it's hard to miss that the porch is the hub that celebrates the often serendipitous moments of community interaction.
+The Calistoga Porch House continues an extensive conversation about the often-obscure intersections of public and private spaces, as well as the thresholds meant to define them.
+Sitting along an eclectic, community-centric street in Calistoga, the owner desired a home that would nourish relationships within the client's extended family and the community on the same street.
+Beyond observing the quaint homes filled with character, tree-lined streets, and the eclectic demographic of neighbors, it's hard to miss that the porch is the hub that celebrates the often serendipitous moments of community interaction within the neighborhood.

 Project Team: Mike Mahmoudian & Associates Structural Engineers, BKF Civil Engineers, Wright Residential Builder